xycloo/rs-ingest/README.md

 }
 ```

 As you can see, this is all pretty simple and straightforward.
-Whe first setup the captive core instance by providing the path to our `stellar-core` executable and by choosing the default context path (`/tmp/rs_ingestion_temp/`, holds buckets and potentially the db).
+Whe first setup the captive core instance by providing the path to our `stellar-core` executable, choosing the default context path (`/tmp/rs_ingestion_temp/`, holds buckets and potentially the db), and specifying that we don't want to use a bounded buffer size when running multi-thread mode (though notice in this example we are only using single-thread mode, you can find multi-thread examples in the [examples](./src/bin/)).
 Then we choose a range of ledgers we want `ingest` to prepare with `CaptiveCore::prepare_ledgers(&mut CaptiveCore, &Range)` so that we can later get them.

 In our case, we just chose to load two ledgers and then capture the first one with `CaptiveCore::get_ledger(&CaptiveCore, ledger_sequence)`.